solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 relatively small number of vote accounts, it makes sense to keep vote rewards distribution mechanism unchanged.
 They can still be distributed efficiently at the first block of the epoch boundary.
-This reduces the impact of rewards for vote account and also simplifies the overall changes, and let us focus on solving the primary bottleneck - Stake Rewards.
+This reduces the impact of rewards for vote account and also simplifies the overall changes.
+It also lets us focus on solving the primary bottleneck - Stake Rewards.
 Only Stake rewards are going to be distributed out over multiple blocks.